-Paraguay's economy is exposed to commodity price volatility, especially with regard to soybeans, which made up approximately 62.1% of Paraguay's total agricultural production in 2021, compared to 59.4% in 2020.
-In addition, soybeans made up approximately 38% of registered exports for the four-month period ended April 30, 2023, compared to 21% for the four-month period ended April 30, 2022.
+Paraguay's economy is exposed to commodity price volatility, especially with regard to soybeans, which made up approximately 60.8% of Paraguay's total agricultural production in 2023, compared to 47.7% in 2022.
+In addition, soybeans made up approximately 28.8% of registered exports in 2023, compared to 12.3% in 2022.
 A significant drop in the price of commodities, such as soybeans, would adversely affect Paraguay's economy and could affect Paraguay's ability to perform its obligations under the Bonds.